AcademySoftwareFoundation/OpenTimelineIO/docs/intros/creatives.md

 # For Creatives

-OpenTimelineIO can help solve a variety of conform and project interchange and archive workflow challenges and be integrated into pipelines and asset management tools.
+OpenTimelineIO can help solve a variety of conform, project interchange, studio pipelines, archival and other workflows.

 The best place to start is our [Workflow tutorials and Example files](/user_tutorials/sample_media.md) which contain media as well as .otio files.